hovey/mwe/python/cicd_release/README.md

 Make sure the `pyproject.toml` is correctly configured for building the project.
 The build package will use the information in `pyproject.toml` to create the distribution files.

+### Permissions Troubleshooting

+The error "Resource not accessible by integration" typically occurs when the GitHub Actions workflow is trying to perform an action that requires higher permissions than those granted by the default `GITHUB_TOKEN`.
+This can happen, for example, when trying to create a release, push code, or interact with other repositories.

+Make sure that the `GITHUB_TOKEN` has the necessary permissions.
+By default, the `GITHUB_TOKEN` has read and write permissions for the repository where the workflow is running.
+However, if you need to interact with other repositories or perform actions that require higher permissions, you may need to create a personal access token (PAT) with the required scopes.

+If the default `GITHUB_TOKEN` does not have sufficient permissions, you can create a PAT and use it in your workflow:

+* Go to your GitHub account.
+* Navigate to "Settings" > "Developer settings" > "Personal access tokens".
+* Click "Generate new token".
+* Select the necessary scopes (e.g., both repo and workflow should be checked).
+* Generate the token and copy it.